26 Best Things to Do in Kyoto

 Are you planning to visit Kyoto?
 Wondering what to do and where to visit in Kyoto?
-As Kyoto is a big city and there are tons of tourist attractions in the city, you should definitely plan your trip in advance to travel Kyoto efficiently and without wasting time.
+As Kyoto is a big city with countless tourist attractions, you should definitely plan your trip in advance to travel Kyoto efficiently and without wasting time.

-In this article, I am sharing my Kyoto Bucket List with 30 best things to do in Kyoto, especially for the first time.
-The list includes not only must-visit temples and shrines but also some of hidden gems and recommended tours and activities available today.
-So let’s check them out!
+This is a Kyoto Bucket List introducing the best things to do and top attractions in Kyoto, especially for first time visitors.
+The list covers not only famous temples and shrines but also hidden gems and recommended tours and activities.
+Let’s check them out!

 *Please note that this article contains affiliate links.